Is San Miguel de Allende safe? What to expect as a tourist

 san miguel de allende solo travel safety

-However, when it comes to activities there are events happening all year round and the rain season San Miguel de Allende happens between June and October.
+However, when it comes to activities, there are events happening all year round, and the rainy season in San Miguel de Allende happens between June and October.

-There are lots of places to find shade however, we suggest you carry a sunscreen like this one if you will be walking around a lot during the day.
+There are many places to find shade.
+However, I recommend you carry a sunscreen like this one if you will be walking around a lot during the day.

 Is San Miguel de Allende safe?